Victory Banner: Origin

-The flags to be used for celebrations of the Soviet Victory Day were defined by a federal law.

 Status in certain countries

 Belarus

 By decree of President Alexander Lukashenko on 6 May 1995, a duplicate of the Victory Banner was issued for duties on 9 May, 23 February and 3 July.
 The Flag of the USSR also holds an equivalent status.
 In 2011, Russia presented Belarus with one of the official copies of the Victory Banner, being kept at the Belarusian Great Patriotic War Museum.